CoralineK/planner/README.md

 - React
 - React Router - used to route between multiple pages in the app.
 Routing logic can be found in the `Router.tsx` file.
 - Styled Components - CSS-in-JS library used to style React apps.
+- Material-UI - React components

 ### State management

 I am using Redux to state management.

+### Backend:

+I used Firebase to authorisation and store data.

 ### Setup